isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: The Man Who Built Cathay.md

 Despite his busy work schedule, Loke returned to India frequently to photograph birds with Salim, travelling to Kashmir, Sikkim and the Himalayas.
 These expeditions extended into New Guinea in 1952, where Loke became one of the early bird photographers on the island.
 He even ventured to far-flung locations such as Finland near the Arctic circle to pursue his passion.[^25]

 Loke’s images of birds were the result of hours of patience waiting in dangerous and awkward positions, or from trekking through treacherous jungle and mountainous terrain.
-In his foreword to Loke’s book, A Company of Birds, MacDonald gave a firsthand account of Loke’s dedication, based on the fact that Loke’s 40-metre-high tower was built in MacDonald’s garden in Johor.
+In his foreword to Loke’s book, *A Company of Birds*, MacDonald gave a firsthand account of Loke’s dedication, based on the fact that Loke’s 40-metre-high tower was built in MacDonald’s garden in Johor.

 ![](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho/Lookout_Tower.jpg)
 <div style="background-color: white;"> Loke Wan Tho had this 130-foot (40-metre) wooden tower erected to photograph the white-bellied sea eagles and their nest.
 The birds had built the nest in a tree in Malcolm MacDonald’s garden in Johor. <i>Image reproduced from Loke Wan Tho, A Company of Birds (London: M. Joseph, 1957), 131.
 (From National Library, Singapore, call no. RCLOS 598.295 LOK-[GBH]).</i></div>